That-Ski-Freak/MarkdownPublic/Jumpmania Doc B.md

 - Tiles that fall away / disappear when you step on them
 - Ground that doesn't count as landing on the ground for refreshing your dash/double jump (& probably also version that crumbles when you step on it).
 - Tiles you cannot grapple onto.
+	- Maybe we should have some kind of consistent texture for things you cannot grapple onto and things that don't reset your jump/dash and other similar stuff so it can be applied to any entity/surface
 - localized wind / fan?
 - The station movers from modded celeste but not limited to cardinal movement
+- Some
 ---
 Items / Extra Abilities
 - Extra dash